 Retail rents continue to rise globally

-New York City’s Upper Fifth Avenue is now the world’s costliest place to rent retail space, with rents reaching a record $3,500 per square foot, pushing the strip past Hong Kong’s Causeway Bay, which slipped into the second spot on the back of a 6.8 percent drop in rents.
+New York City’s Upper Fifth Avenue is now the world’s costliest place to rent retail space, with rents reaching a record US$37,675 per square metre per year, pushing the strip past Hong Kong’s Causeway Bay, which slipped into the second spot on the back of a 6.8 percent drop in rents.